 About Corydoras Zone Aquatics

-This site, our YouTube channel and all our other Social Media presence are run by Kristian Adolfsson and Ian Hunter.
+This site, the YouTube channel and all other Social Media presences are run by Kristian Adolfsson.

-We both live in southern-most Sweden and Kristian has been breeding and keeping aquarium fish on and off since he was a kid, so like 40 years.
-He is also a decent photographer.
-Ian is the designer and videographer in this cooperation.
+I live in southern-most Sweden and have been breeding and keeping aquarium fish on and off since I was a kid, so like 40 years.
+I am also a decent photographer and videographer.

-Kristian has been collecting fish twice in Uruguay and along the Rio Negro in Brazil and bred a lot of fish around 2010.
+I have been collecting fish twice in Uruguay and once along the Rio Negro in Brazil and bred a lot of fish around 2010.
 It was mostly catfish and then especially Corydoras type catfish.
-He also ran the site corydoras.net and the web shop Scandinavian Aquatics.
-He took a break from fish for a long time but has in 2020 started up the breeding room again.
+I also ran the site corydoras.net and the web shop Scandinavian Aquatics.
+I took a break from fish for a long time but have in 2020 started up the breeding room again.

-Up until now he has bred just almost 70 species of Corydoras, Brochis, Aspidoras, and Scleromystax.
+Up until now I have bred around 70 species of Corydoras, Brochis, Aspidoras, and Scleromystax.
 You can see a complete list here: Bred Corydoras type Catfish so far.

 Aquarium & Fish Associations